vihaar06/Dataflow-Medallion/README.md

 cleans and standardizes them, detects schema drift, tracks historical changes (SCD Type 2), and produces business-ready tables for analytics — following the **Bronze → Silver → Gold** (Medallion) architecture.
+## Note
+-Can you please rename the files to above prefered format.

 ## Problem Statement